tigerfarm/arduino/Altair101/Processor/README.md

       statusByte = MEMR_ON | WO_ON;
       lightsStatusAddressData(statusByte, hlValue, regA);
     ...
+    Opcodes IN and OUT, reset their statusByte light, after completing the opcode process.
+        ...
+        statusByte = statusByte & INP_OFF;
+        ...
-    Opcodes OUT and IN, reset their statusByte light, after completing the opcode process. statusByte = statusByte | WO_ON;  // Inverse logic: off writing out.
+        statusByte = statusByte | WO_ON;  // Inverse logic: off writing out.
 On when not.
     ...
 }